Everything you need to know about health insurance in UAE — from DHA requirements to choosing the right plan for your family.

 - Those with employer-provided basic coverage

 Enhanced plans offer a significant upgrade from basic coverage.
-These plans typically include semi-private or private hospital rooms, access to a wider network of clinics and hospitals, maternity benefits, and dental/optical coverage.
-Pre-existing condition waiting periods are shorter, usually 3-6 months.
+These plans typically include semi-private hospital rooms, access to a wider network of around 600 clinics and hospitals, and — the reason most families move up to this tier — maternity, dental, optical cover included by default.
+Pre-existing condition waiting periods are shorter, typically 3 months, and the co-payment drops to around 10%.

 Enhanced plans are popular among families and professionals who want comprehensive coverage without the premium price tag.
 They offer a good balance between cost and coverage, making them the most common choice for middle-income expat families in Dubai and Abu Dhabi.

 Premium comprehensive plans are designed for those who want the best healthcare experience.
-These plans include private hospital rooms in premium facilities, international coverage for travel, no waiting periods for pre-existing conditions, comprehensive dental and optical benefits, wellness programs, and higher annual limits.
+These plans include private hospital rooms in premium facilities, international coverage for travel, no waiting period for pre-existing conditions, comprehensive dental and optical benefits, wellness programs, and annual limits up to AED 2,000,000.
+Above them, the Elite band (AED 18,000–60,000/year) adds global cover and limits up to AED 10,000,000.

 Comprehensive plans often include additional benefits like health checkups, second medical opinions, home healthcare, mental health coverage, and alternative medicine.
 For families with ongoing medical needs or those who value access to the best healthcare facilities, comprehensive plans provide peace of mind.